sciados/campaignforge-frontend/docs/unique_content_generation.md

 "Get the uniqueness of custom content creation with the speed and quality of AI automation."
 ```

-**CampaignForge's commitment to 100% unique content generation transforms affiliate marketing from a race-to-market into a quality-based competition where every user has an equal opportunity to succeed with their authentic, personal voice.** 🚀
+**RodgersDigital's commitment to 100% unique content generation transforms affiliate marketing from a race-to-market into a quality-based competition where every user has an equal opportunity to succeed with their authentic, personal voice.** 🚀